retromaniak/Chrono-Trigger-Polska-Wersja/Chrono Trigger - Broszura Instrukcyjna.md

 ### Mini Gra 5
 ## Magiczny Namiot
 Save your game before you go in.
-The
+There are three attractions; the second will reward you with a useful item.

+Enter the tent at your own risk.

+Tell Mr. Bekkler which game you want to play.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5MDIzMTM5MDAsMTQ0NDg1MzU5MCwtMT
-U4NjQ1NjAzMCwtOTk3MjE0MzAxLDEzNDM3MDE5MjAsLTIwODI4
-MjQwMzcsLTE3NzMyOTkxNCwxOTgzMDU2OTMyXX0=
+eyJoaXN0b3J5IjpbMTM2MDUwODEwMywxNDQ0ODUzNTkwLC0xNT
+g2NDU2MDMwLC05OTcyMTQzMDEsMTM0MzcwMTkyMCwtMjA4Mjgy
+NDAzNywtMTc3MzI5OTE0LDE5ODMwNTY5MzJdfQ==
 -->